Menu

 Rescreening and further testing

 It’s important that you respond quickly to schedule a rescreening or further testing.
 You do not want to wait.
-If your baby needs hearing technology to get auditory information through the doorway to their brain, it needs to happen quickly.
+If your baby needs hearing technology to get auditory information to their brain, it needs to happen quickly.
+If hearing loss is blocking sound from reaching the brain

 There are medical and technological ways to get auditory information (the information that sound conveys) to your baby’s brain.
 Babies with hearing loss can be fitted with a hearing aid or cochlear implant to help them hear as early as 7 days after birth — and they should receive help within the first 90 days.